 Where can I find technical details about how to install and configure MCF?

-Read the Administrator’s Guide (which has been updated frequently based on feedback received from MCF implementation projects).
-You can download its newest version from SAP Help Portal (https://help.sap.com/umc, last update: March 2016).
+For MCF as part of the SAP ERP or SAP CRM, read the Administrator’s Guide (which has been updated frequently based on feedback received from MCF implementation projects).
+You can download its newest version from SAP Help Portal (https://help.sap.com/umc).
 It comprises both installation and configuration information.

 Do I need to upgrade to the newest enhancement package (EhP) to install MCF?

 UMCERP01 – to be installed on top of SAP ERP (IS-U 6.0 EhP4 or higher

 UMCCRM01 – to be installed on top of SAP CRM (CRM 7.0 EhP0 or higher)

 UMCCUI501 – to be installed on top of SAP Gateway